 “Where you from, stranger?” asked the drunk.

 The Drifter ignored their attempts at chit-chat and finished his meal in silence.
-He always kept a low profile, not wanting any of the townsfolk to remember him.
-For dessert, he drank another Bud as the waitress tore his bill from her pad and placed it on the counter.
+He always kept a low profile, not wanting any of the townsfolk to remember his face or name.
+For dessert, he drank another beer as the waitress tore his bill from her pad and placed it on the counter.

-The Drifter reached into his pocket, but instead of his wallet, he pulled out his Colt revolver.
-“Empty the register.”
-He cocked his pistol and aimed its silver barrel at the waitress’ apron.
+The Drifter reached into his pocket, but instead of his wallet, pulled out his Colt revolver.
+“Empty the register,” he said, aiming the silver barrel at the waitress’s apron.

 “You picked the wrong town, boy.”
 The drunk cackled with laughter.